andenapp/PanningView/README.md

-# PanningView
+# PanningView - The official libary from Andén

-The official libary from Andén
+PanningView provides a view that can animate background drawable.
+It's provide a horizontal and vertical panning (You can create your custom animation).

 ![Splash](https://github.com/nacho91/PanningView/blob/master/splash.gif)